Malaya Akulukjuk: Work at the Pangnirtung Tapestry Studio

-The pilot weaving program was proving to be successful and positively impacting the surrounding community but the cost of running it the program too high for the small items being sold.
+The pilot weaving program proved to be successful, and had a positive impact on the surrounding community, however, the cost of the program outweighed the profits made from the items being sold.
 The goods produced in the Pangnirtung Weave Shop did not have the ‘Inuit look’ which is what customers wanted from Northern goods.
-The program directors looked to government initiatives and the markets for such goods and decided woven wall hangings or tapestries would be the best for economic profit of the program.
+In response, the program directors decided to shift to producing woven wall hangings or tapestries.
 To make the tapestries they needed original Inuit drawings to translate into the woven textiles.
-Stuart took paper and pens throughout the community asking elders if they wanted to draw.
-Malaya Akulukjuk was one of the first artists discovered, she was 51.
+Stuart took paper and pens throughout the community, asking elders if they wanted to draw.
+Malaya Akulukjuk, then 51, was one of the first artists discovered.
 Her drawings set the precedent of what types and style of art was to be showcased on the tapestries.
 Other artists included Annie Pitsiuluk, Annie Kilabuk and Elisapee Ishulutak.
 The first exhibition of the Pangnirtung tapestries was on March 28, 1971, in Montreal.
-All 23 tapestries sold to private collectors and museums.
+All 23 tapestries were sold to private collectors and museums.

-The Pangnirtung Weave Shop was moved into the Uqqurmiut Inuit Artists Association Centre which created a central management of all arts and crafts.
-The centre merges the Print Shop, Tapestry Studio, Retail Craft Gallery and an office for administration under one roof.
-The creation of the Pangnirtung Weave Shop has been a successful and helpful tool bridging the gap between the Inuit living off the land and living in settlements.
-The art was a source of cultural identity and pride but also an economic source for the region.
+The Pangnirtung Weave Shop was moved into the Uqqurmiut Inuit Artists Association Centre, leading to the central management of all arts and crafts.
+The centre consolidated the Print Shop, Tapestry Studio, Retail Craft Gallery and an office for administration under one roof.
+The Centre has continued to serve as a source of cultural identity and pride and as an economic source for the region.

-The Federal Development of Indian and Northern Affairs Canada in 2001 estimates that 20% of the Inuit derive part of their income from the arts and crafts programs.
-Without the work at the Weave Shop or other arts and crafts programs many would be solely reliant on social assistance money.
+In 2001, the Federal Development of Indian and Northern Affairs Canada estimated that 20% of the Inuit derive part of their income from arts and crafts programs.
+Without the work at the Weave Shop or other arts and crafts programs, many would be solely reliant on social assistance money.